Skill Demand Index

 Jobs Analyzed

-Most employers want React.js at architect level, not just familiarity.
+Most employers want React.js at introductory awareness.

 Overview